 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Malaysia’s most colourful city, historic Georgetown on the island of Penang is a melting pot of culture, with its rich mix of scrumptious street food, soulful street art and tranquil temples and places of worship.
-We’ve been to Georgetown three times now and on our most recent trip, we stayed for a week as opposed to just a couple of days and saw so much more (third time’s a charm, eh – we’re already plotting our return).
+Malaysia’s most colourful city, historic Georgetown on the island of Penang is a melting pot of culture, with its rich mix of delicious (and cheap!) street food, sublime street art and tranquil temples overlooking the ocean.

-Here is our guide to the top things to do in Georgetown, Penang:
+Here is our guide to the top things to do in Georgetown, Penang (updated in 2023):

 Click to skip to the accommodation section >